Initial data rigidity results: Preliminaries

-Finally, as noted in the introduction, some of our results require a convexity condition on the second fundamental form.
-We say that a symmetric $(0, 2)$-tensor $P$ is \textsl{$(n-1)$-convex} if, at every point, the sum of the smallest $(n-1)$ eigenvalues of $P$ with respect to $g$ is non-negative.
+Some of our results require a convexity condition on the spacetime second fundamental form $K$ of the initial data set $ (M, g, K)$.
+We say that a symmetric $(0, 2)$-tensor field $P$ is \textsl{$(n-1)$-convex} if, at every point, the sum of the smallest $(n-1)$ eigenvalues of $P$ with respect to $g$ is non-negative.
 In particular, if $P$ is $(n -1)$-convex, then $\text{tr}_\Sigma \, P \geq 0$ for every hypersurface $\Sigma \subset M$.
-Such a convexity condition in the context of initial data sets has previously been considered by the third-named author in \cite{Mendes}.
+This convexity condition has been used by the third-named author in \cite{Mendes} in a related context.